Predefined monthly benefit, which is generally a percentage of pay; may be converted to a lump sum value at distribution.

 Lump sum distribution is not interest rate sensitive and easier to predict.

-Benefit may change drastically based on recent compensation.
+Benefit and contribution may change drastically based on recent compensation.

 Recent compensation has smaller impact on benefit level.